 The most important thing to keep in mind that every goal you set is doable.
 For example, posting a single post on social media per week is not going to dramatically improve your employer brand.

 Step #3.
 Make Your Work Culture Public

 Work culture is one of the most important things for candidates.
 An ideal candidate will certainly look for content showing how companies live and work every day.
-There are a lot of mistakes to be made here.
+Work culture is a driving factor for achieving success at social media recruiting.
+However, there are a lot of mistakes to be made here.
 For example, job seekers do not like it when employers focus too much on the leadership of the company instead of employees.

 To make your work culture public in the right way, you need to know that your brand’s values are the best source of ideas here.

 - You can use LinkedIn to showcase the professional accomplishments of your employees.
 The below post is a great example.